 With over 115 dams, CPW owns and operates the largest inventory of dams in the state of Colorado.
-The water impounded is used for downstream irrigation, fish hatcheries’ operations, and a multitude of recreational activities including fishing, boating and swimming.
+The water impounded is used for purposes such as downstream irrigation, fisheries management and aquatic operations, and a multitude of recreational activities including fishing, boating and swimming.

 Public Safety is Our First Priority